DA2I2-SLM/UEC-STD/README.md

 ```
 Argument explaination:
 - 3: A special mode of doing inference that generate data for training ECM and conduct the training
-- 1: Turn on autoregressive decoding
+- 1: Turn on autoregressive decoding.
+It should be always 1.
+If it set to 0, the input for autoregressive decoding will be the ground truth.
 - 384: The length of the decoding sequence.
 It should be multiples of the unit prediction length (96)
 - 1: Turn on the rate of error correcting.
 It is not used in mode 3